 When embarking on a design career, you're full of ambition and expectation.
 But once the humdrum of daily deadlines sets in, it's easy to forget why you decided to be one in the first place, let alone appreciate all the upsides of the job.

 We're here to set that straight by reminding you of 10 reasons you should be happy to be a designer.
-It doesn't matter whether you specialise in print design or web design; whether you make apps or physical products: these universal truths about the life and career of a designer will remind you of all the good things about your job.
+It doesn't matter whether you specialise in print or web design; whether you make apps or physical products: these universal truths about the life and career of a designer will remind you of all the good things about your job.

 01. You get paid for being creative